 E. A thirty-five-foot grassed buffer must be maintained at all times around property lines and any streams or tributaries.
 Said buffer strip may not be used for grazing or manure disposal.

-F. No structure used for the housing, harboring or stabling of horses may be placed closer than 100 feet to any adjacent property line.
+F. No structure used for the housing, harboring or stabling of livestock may be placed closer than 100 feet to any adjacent property line.
 All other accessory structures shall be subject to the applicable zoning setbacks, provided they are not used for the storage of manure.
-No structure used for the housing, harboring or stabling of horses may be placed closer than 50 feet to the rear setback of any residential structure on the subject or immediately adjacent properties.
+No structure used for the housing, harboring or stabling of livestock may be placed closer than 50 feet to the rear setback of any residential structure on the subject or immediately adjacent properties.

-G. The Planning Board may also require adequate setbacks, screening and/or fencing for any buildings or structures located on the premises or for any corrals, runs, tracks or other open areas used by horses so that there is minimal impact on adjacent property owners.
+G. The Planning Board may also require adequate setbacks, screening and/or fencing for any buildings or structures located on the premises or for any corrals, runs, tracks or other open areas used so that there is minimal impact on adjacent property owners.
 All such buildings, structures, corrals, runs, tracks, or other areas shall be maintained in a neat and clean manner.

 H. No structure associated with this use shall exceed 35 feet in height.

 I. Exterior lighting shall be permitted only to the extent necessary to prevent injury and shall be so installed and arranged as to reflect light away from the adjoining streets and prevent any nuisance to adjacent properties.

+J. The provisions in this section shall not apply to any generally accepted farm operation or practice within an established Ontario County Agricultural District.

+§ 220-56.2 Small-Acreage Agricultural Use

+The Town Planning Board may approve a special use permit for the use of land and buildings for keeping of livestock in the AR-1, AR-2 and RR-3 Residential Districts, provided that, in addition to compliance with the general requirements in § 220-35 of this article, the following standards and provisions are maintained:

+Subject Parcel meets dimension requirements of the zoning district.

+Planning Board approves a statement of operation that includes

+Number and Type of each Livestock

+Hours of Operation

+How livestock excrement will be handled to be no more objectionable to the users of nearby properties, by reason of odors, fumes, pollution of air or water, including subsurface waters, unsightliness or similar conditions, than would be the operation of any permitted use.

+Fencing, Setbacks, and Buffers

+Sketch Plan showing location of Agricultural Buildings to house livestock and showing such building minimizes impact to nearby properties.

+Application for Special-Use will be forwarded for comments to the Town of Canandaigua Agricultural Enhancement Board.

+The provisions in this section shall not apply to any generally accepted farm operation or practice within an established Ontario County Agricultural District.

+§ 220-56.2 Temporary Farm Stands

+The Town Planning Board may approve a special use permit for the use of land for the sale of seasonal agricultural products provided that, in addition to compliance with the general requirements in § 220-35 of this article, the following standards and provisions are maintained:

+Accessory buildings or structures utilized must be movable and temporary.

+The stand shall be set back outside of the Right of Way.

+Sufficient land area shall be provided to accommodate off-street parking.
+In no event shall a stand operation be allowed to continue when parking along a public street becomes a traffic safety concern in the opinion of either the Highway Superintendent or local law enforcement officials.

+The provisions in this section shall not apply to any generally accepted agricultural operation or practice within an established Ontario County Agricultural District.

 § 220-71Planning Board findings.